 My name is Reema Faris and I was elected to the position of Trustee on the West Vancouver Board of Education.

-After much reflection, I had decided to put my name forward for the consideration of voters in School District #45.
+In 2011, after much reflection, I decided to put my name forward for the consideration of voters in School District #45.

 I have a profound belief in the value of education and the benefits of learning as well as a passion for the public education system.